Faren-d/definitions/README.md

 |`cat environment.yml`                                          |It shows all that is included in that file|
 | `conda env create -f environment.yml`                        | Creates a new environment from a YAML file.
 Replace `environment.yml` with the filename of your environment file |

+# Conda environments in Vscode

+- To run your code on windows terminal, run the command: ` python main.py`.
+Change `main.py` with the address of your file.
+Because I was in the same directory, I just wrote the name of the file.

 # Placeholder